Avocado Season of The World:

-Knowing when the Avocado seasons around the world start and end is a MUST for avocado growers, exporters, and importers.
+Knowing when the Avocado seasons around the world start and end is a MUST for you.

-Without that knowledge, they won’t be able to time their production or get the BEST price for their avocado fruit.
+Without that knowledge, you won’t be able to TIME your production, marketing, purchases or get the BEST price for their avocado fruit.

-Basically, they would be shooting in the dark!
+Basically, you would be shooting in the dark!

 The converse is true.

-When they are armed with the avocado seasons data, growers, exporters or importers can take advantage of the market to get the highest return.
+When you are armed with the avocado seasons data, you can take advantage of the market to get the highest return.

 I am saying this because…